jeremiasivan/SimNOW/README.md

 7. Hubisz, et al. (<a href="https://doi.org/10.1093/bib/bbq072">2010</a>). **PHAST and RPHAST: phylogenetic analysis with space/time models**. *Briefings in Bioinformatics*, *12*(1), 41–51.

 ---
-*Last update: 30 July 2025 by Jeremias Ivan*
+*Last update: 06 March 2026 by Jeremias Ivan*